 In Captain Marvel, sexism is shown as individual, not systemic.
-We see a dude make a crack about “cock”pits, and other individual men tell her she’s not good enough because she’s a woman… but we’re not shown, in practice or demeanour, how sexism has held her back, how she may have internalised this, or any way in which it’s helped shaped her life.
+We see a dude make a crack about “cock”pits, and other individual men tell her she’s not good enough because she’s a woman… but we’re not shown, in practice or demeanor, how sexism has held her back, how she may have internalised this, or any way in which it’s helped shaped her life.

 On the contrary: we see her told often how special and “gifted” she is, and we watch her move only with decisive determination.
 Her “getting back up” montage may resonate with audiences for broader cultural reasons, but it’s not set up or paid off visually, emotionally or thematically within the film itself.

 Captain Marvel’s ultimate breakthrough isn’t about personal growth – and for someone with such a game-breaking level of power, it really needs to be.

 While Carol’s best friend Maria Rambeau (Lashana Lynch, who does a whole lot with very little) mentions that female pilots are denied access or opportunities, the flashbacks show mostly happy, generic pilot imagery less about struggle or inequality and more like another Hollywood military recruitment collaboration (which, if you don’t know, is very much a thing).
 Maria says Carol flew her ill-fated mission because it was “right” and because of her selflessness, but it plays more like a Top Gun Maverick moment (featuring a cat named Goose, because References): she did it because she could, because she wanted to, and because she was around.
-Which is fine – and a fine opportunity for character growth – but by the film’s end, Carol’s decision to help others is because of their stories, not her own.
+Which is fine – and would have provided an opportunity for character growth – but by the film’s end, Carol’s decision to help others is because of their stories, not her own.